TIBCOSoftware/bcce-tas-scripts/readme.txt

 ========================================================================================================
 1. Configure and update the property values in the deployment.properties and the value <xxxxx>
    MUST be replaced.
-3. Use the script deploy-auditsafe.sh to deploy the AuditSafe services onto the Kubernetes cluster.
+3. Use the script deploy-auditsafe.sh to deploy the TIBCO AuditSafe services onto the Kubernetes cluster.

 ========================================================================================================